lab1092/blender-manual_ja/manual/preferences/system.rst

 Region Overlap
    This checkbox will enable Blender to draw regions overlapping the 3D Window.
-   It means that the Object Tools and Transform Properties Tab, which are opened by using the shortcuts :kbd:`t` and :kbd:`n` will be drawn overlapping the 3D View Window.
+   It means that the Object Tools and Transform Properties Tab, which are opened by using the shortcuts :kbd:`T` and :kbd:`N` will be drawn overlapping the 3D View Window.

-   If you have a capable graphics card and drivers with :guilabel:`Triple Buffer` support, clicking the checkbox will enable the overlapping regions to be drawn using the :guilabel:`Triple Buffer` method, which will also enable them to be drawn using Alpha, showing the 3D View contents trough the Object Tools and Transform Properties Tab.
+   If you have a capable graphics card and drivers with *Triple Buffer* support, clicking the checkbox will enable the overlapping regions to be drawn using the *Triple Buffer* method, which will also enable them to be drawn using Alpha, showing the 3D View contents trough the Object Tools and Transform Properties Tab.